jgrillo/zoonomia/README.md

 we decorate our basis functions with type signatures to give the space of possible candidate solutions some more structure.
-Not only can we feed candidate solutions richly typed data streams, but the candidate solutions themselves can transform data in more interesting ways internally.
+Not only can we feed candidate solutions richly typed data streams, but the candidate solutions themselves can also transform data in more interesting ways internally.

 Zoonomia provides the user a bolt-on generic type system and some